 The Council operates a rolling programme of property revaluations, which are carried out over a 5 year period.
-In 2016/17 this work was carried out by the Council's valuer, S. Yeo, MRICS.
-The revaluation programme for 2016/17 principally comprised the Council's car parks and 20% of dwellings using the Beacon method of valuation.
+In 2017/18 this work was carried out by the Council's valuer, S. Yeo, MRICS.
+The revaluation programme for 2017/18 principally comprised the majority of the Council's non-operational land and buildings, as well as 20% of dwellings using the Beacon method of valuation.
+The remainder of dwellings' values were uplifted in line with the resultant Beacon indices.